 What scares me probably doesn’t scare you.

 At Halloween, a lot of bloggers do horror or ghost-themed posts.
-I’ve always avoided the genre – not out of snobbishness – but because I always end up sleeping with the light on.
+I’ve always avoided the genre so I don’t end up sleeping with the light on.

 Something has changed lately, and I binge-watched three seasons of American Horror Story without flinching!
 I’m living my best, devil-may-care life.